Consensys/0x-audit-report-2019-05/README.md

   * [6.5 For consistency and simplicity, `assetDataOffset` should account for the function selector](#65-for-consistency-and-simplicity-assetdataoffset-should-account-for-the-function-selector)
 * [Appendix 1  - Disclosure](#appendix-1----disclosure)

+## 0 July 2019 Update

+As of July 2019, there is a [new Solidity-based version of the `ERC1155Proxy` contract](https://github.com/0xProject/0x-monorepo/blob/77484dc69eea1f4f1a8397590199f3f2489751d2/contracts/asset-proxy/contracts/src/ERC1155Proxy.sol).
+ConsenSys Diligence has conducted an audit of this new contract and found it to be functionality equivalent to the original.

+The only security concern with the new code is the use of [`LibBytes.sliceDestructive`](https://github.com/0xProject/0x-monorepo/blob/d35a053efdc8f49815ca80be0c278475c6af5238/contracts/utils/contracts/src/LibBytes.sol#L196-L226), which is written in assembly and takes a hard dependency on the memory layout for `bytes` arrays.
+Inline assembly is inherently risky, but most of the risk here is that future versions of Solidity might change the way `bytes` arrays are represented in memory.
+This is a maintenance problem rather than a concern with the current code.

+The Solidity alternative would require copying the data byte by byte, which would increase gas costs linearly with the size of the data.
+The assembly solution was deemed worth the risk because it reduces this to a constant cost in a relatively simple way.
+Due to a number of teams' dependencies on the current memory layout, we believe it is unlikely that Solidity will break this in the future in a minor release.
+Explicit tests for memory layout are being added by the 0x team to ensure that such changes would be immediately detected.

 ## 1 Summary